 Jens Hausmann is focusing on crossover fingerstyle guitar in jazz, blues, latin, folk and classical music.

-Starting as a Singer/Songwriter ages ago, through the years Jens Hausmann has developed his unique blend of crossover fingerstyle guitar.
+Starting as a Singer/Songwriter long ago, through the years Jens Hausmann has developed a unique blend of crossover fingerstyle guitar.

 With an extensive background in all kinds of styles and genres and a lifelong passion for guitar music, Jens Hausmann has come a long way from his debut with original singer/songwriter material to instrumental crossover fingerstyle pieces, as it seems.
 But eventually, after honing his craft for over 30 years, with his sophomore album “Precious Moments” the virtuoso guitarist has come full circle, since he started out with jazz duets and jazz bands and studying classical music in the first place.
 The new album features solo fingerstyle guitar music without any overdubs, recorded in a vaulted cellar with just two microphones.
 A lot of improvisation is included, played passionately by a classically trained artist with a blend of styles somewhere between jazz, latin, folk, blues, classical and world music.

 Mixed and mastered by Eddie Nünning at SoundResort, Lippstadt,

 Feel free to check or maybe even share this little compilation on YouTube.
 Also there are a few social media links on the right to listen to my music…

 Highresolution Download available here.